mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 ![Example of Storybook's sidebar and its elements](/images/storybook-sidebar.png)

-Fig. 2: Storybook's official naming convention in hierarchy.{.caption}
+Fig. 2: Storybook's official naming convention and hierarchy.{.caption}

 ## The Card component